LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 6. Switch to the **Transparency** tab and set the **Global transparency** to **50%**.
 Click **OK** and close the Layer Properties.
 Your map should now resemble the figure below.

 7. Save your layer as **Layer Definition file** Lab7.qlr:
-8. Rightclick at **Lab7>Save As Layer Definition file**.
+8. Right click at **Lab7>Save As Layer Definition file**.
 Overwrite the existing file.
 9. Save the Project as **raster_lab7**